skywardpixel/flutter-plugins-ci/README.md

 # Plugins PoC

+Please ping me (Kyle Y.) on Slack if you run into any issues.

 This repo contains a PoC of how multiple plugins in a single repo will be tested and released with CircleCI.